 Section 1.
 Creation of Trust Agreement

-The parties have agreed to establish a Health and Welfare Fund under an Agreement and Declaration of Trust drafted by the Employer and executed by the Union and the Employer.
-Such Agreement and Declaration of Trust (hereinafter referred to as the "trust agreement") provides for a Board of Trustees composed of an equal number of representatives of the Employer and the Union.
-The Board of Trustees of the Health and Welfare Fund shall determine in their discretion and within the terms of this Agreement and the Agreement and Declaration of Trust such health and welfare benefits to be extended by the Health and Welfare Fund to employees and/or their dependents.
+The Commonwealth of Massachusetts and Alliance/AFSCME-SEIU have established a Health and Welfare Fund under an Agreement and Declaration of Trust dated ___.
+Such Agreement and Declaration of Trust (hereinafter referred to as the "trust agreement") which provides certain health and welfare benefits to employees of the Commonwealth and their dependents.
+MassDOT and the Union agree that to the extent permitted by the Trust, bargaining unit employees shall be provided benefits under the Trust.

+The parties agree that the Board of Trustees of the Health and Welfare Fund shall determine in their discretion and within the terms of the Trust such health and welfare benefits to be extended by the Health and Welfare Fund to employees and/or their dependents.

+The Employer shall not be required to maintain the existing level of dental insurance benefits and pay schedule provided to any former employee of the Massachusetts Turnpike Authority or Massachusetts Port Authority pursuant to the Master Labor Integration Agreement who leaves the bargaining unit to which they were assigned as of November 1, 2009.

 Section 2.
 Funding

-Effective the first pay period in January 2011, the Employer agrees to contribute on behalf of each full-time equivalent thirteen dollars ($13.50) per calendar week.
+Effective January 12, 2014, the Employer agrees to contribute on behalf of each full-time employee equivalent fifteen dollars ($15.50) per calendar week.

-Effective the first pay period in January 2012, the Employer agrees to contribute on behalf of each full-time equivalent thirteen dollars ($14.00) per calendar week.
+Effective June 15, 2014, the Employer agrees to contribute on behalf of each full-time employee equivalent the sum of $16 per calendar week.

 The contributions made by the Employer to the Health and Welfare Fund shall not be used for any purpose other than to (1) provide health and welfare benefits; (2) develop an Employee Wellness Program; and, (3) to pay the operating and administrative expenses of the Fund.
 The contributions shall be made by the Employer in an aggregate sum within forty-five (45) days following the end of the calendar month during which contributions were collected.

-To generate savings in Fiscal Year 2010, the parties agree to waive the Commonwealth’s payment to the parties’ Health and Welfare account in FY 2010 for a period of approximately one and one-half (1 ½) weeks.

 Section 3.
 Non-Grievable